examples Package: Using Set Expressions

 examples ├── ... └── code └── ... └── dataTransformation ├── conf │ └── SetExpressionSetup.gloop ├── BasicSetExpression.gloop ├── BCryptHashing.gloop ├── DatabaseLookup.gloop └── GloopModelSetExpression.gloop

 Simply open and run these services to inspect their contents and see how they work.
+These services include documentation (via comments) on how to invoke itself, the expected output, and the purpose of each of its steps.

 How It Works...